| Title: | Client Library for SpatioTemporal Asset Catalog |

 to be able to access the data.

-: Creates a signing function to be
+sign_bdc(): Creates a signing function to be

-.
+used by items_sign().
 This function sign all the assets' URL.

-environment variable in BDC_ACCESS_KEY
+environment variable in BDC_ACCESS_KEYor use acess_token parameter.

-items_sign_bdc(items, access_token = NULL, ...) sign_bdc(access_token = NULL, ...)
+items_sign_bdc(items, access_token = NULL, ...) sign_bdc(access_token = NULL, ...)items_sign_bdc(items, access_token = NULL, ...) sign_bdc(access_token = NULL, ...)

 items |